Alien hand syndrome

-Alien hand syndrome (AHS) or Dr. Strangelove syndrome is a category of conditions in which a person experiences their limbs acting seemingly on their own, without conscious control over the actions.
+Alien hand syndrome (AHS) or Dr. Strangelove syndrome or Alien Limb Syndrome is a category of conditions in which a person experiences their limbs acting seemingly on their own, without conscious control over the actions.
 There are a variety of clinical conditions that fall under this category, most commonly affecting the left hand.
 There are many similar terms for the various forms of the condition, but they are often used inappropriately.
 The affected person may sometimes reach for objects and manipulate them without wanting to do so, even to the point of having to use the controllable hand to restrain the alien hand.
 The occurrence of alien hand syndrome can be usefully conceptualized as a phenomenon reflecting a functional "disentanglement" between thought and action.

 Alien hand syndrome is best documented in cases where a person has had the two hemispheres of their brain surgically separated, a procedure sometimes used to relieve the symptoms of extreme cases of epilepsy and epileptic psychosis, e.g., temporal lobe epilepsy.
 It also occurs in some cases after brain surgery, stroke, infection, tumor, aneurysm, migraine and specific degenerative brain conditions such as Alzheimer's disease, corticobasal degeneration and Creutzfeldt–Jakob disease.
 Other areas of the brain that are associated with alien hand syndrome are the frontal, occipital, and parietal lobes.

+There are five different types of Alien Hand Syndrome.
+Diagnostic Dyspraxia, where one hand acts independently from the other;Alien Hand Sign, where the person believes that the hand is not their own; Anarchic Hand Syndrome, where the hand performs a task that the person has no control over; Supernumerary Hand, where the person feels that they have an extra limb; and Levitating Hand, where the hand rises on its own.